 At Trinity College, St. Bonaventure students live in the same rooms regular Trinity students live in during the school year.
 The rooms are pretty nice, pretty comfortable.
 Most of them are private rooms.
-A couple might be shared suites.
+A few will be doubles or shared suites.

 Dorms aren’t called dorms.
 They’re called staircases.
 When you get there, you’ll see why.
 It actually makes perfect sense.